pingcap/docs-cn/sql-statements/sql-statement-restore.md

 * When a full restore is being performed, the tables being restored should not already exist, because existing data might be overridden and causes inconsistency between the data and indices.
 * When an incremental restore is being performed, the tables should be at the exact same state as the `LAST_BACKUP` timestamp when the backup is created.

-Running `RESTORE` requires `SUPER` privilege.
+Running `RESTORE` requires either the `RESTORE_ADMIN` or `SUPER` privilege.
 Additionally, both the TiDB node executing the restore and all TiKV nodes in the cluster must have read permission from the destination.

 The `RESTORE` statement is blocking, and will finish only after the entire restore task is finished, failed, or canceled.
 A long-lasting connection should be prepared for running `RESTORE`.
 The task can be canceled using the [`KILL TIDB QUERY`](/sql-statements/sql-statement-kill.md) statement.